littlemole/kafkaphp/README.md

 do __cd kafka && make consumer__ to see any messages posted to kafka

-open your browser pointing to http://localhost:80 to send a simple test kafka messsage from php
+now open your browser pointing to <http://localhost/kafka.php> to send a simple test kafka messsage from php

 # kafkaphp, explained